ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 The AssessmentQuestion service is designed as a component that offers complex functionality for consumers.
 The way other components can integrate assessment questions keeps as most flexible as possible.
 The higher level business logic is handled by the consumer.
 E.g. the business Logig that a question can only be answered once or the business logic for handling a group of questions such as that a question can only be answered once.
 The lower level business logic around assessment questions with a focus on a single question is covered in the Assessment Question Service.
 E.g. the arrangement of points for answer options.

 # Usage
+The Assessment Question API provides the following Services:
+*Authoring*
+** Question Authoring
+** Question List of a Container like ILIAS Test or ILIAS Question Pool ** Question Import

+*Processing*
+** Question Processing (presentation, save user answer, scoring) ** Question List for Processing

+*Entity Id Builder*
+** Build new AssessmentEntityId (uuid) or build an AssessmentEntityId Object from a uuid string.

 When integrating questions to any component for authoring purposes, a ctrlCalls to class.ilAsqQuestionAuthoringGui.php has to be implementet and as well as a forwarding in the consumer's `executeCommand()` method.

 The consuming component is also repsonsible fot checking the RBAC Permissions.